 - Hotels, rural houses, hostels, apartments.

-- Car rental: rentalcar or autoeurope.
+- Car rental: rentalcar autoeurope.transport: trains, buses and airplanes

-Where to stay in Spain
+Where to Stay in Spain

 - Madrid: The Hat Madrid

 - Barcelona: Ciutat de Barcelona

 - San Sebastian: Zaragoza Plaza Hotel

 - Seville: Joya del Casco Boutique Hotel by Shiadu